 The card holders used for dispensing the "June Alzheimer's Awareness" cards (walnut wood or leather holders have dimensions of approx. 4"x2"x1".
 Photo of one of the leather card holders is shown above.

 The back of the card has statistics and data that outlines the scope of the present Alzheimer's health problem and the need for additional funding.

 Cards are given out at every opportunity.
 I also enclose a card with every monthly bill that I pay during the month.
 I frequently will pass out cards to waitresses and when appropriate to the nearby tables when dining out.
 I carry cards in my shirt pocket and will present them to anyone that I meet and talk with.

-I also have (8) eight card holders in place on/at the front desks near the cashier's position at seven restaurants - "Applebee's", and "Perkins" in Fridley, MN, Baker's Square in Blaine, MN, Champps in New "Brighton, MN, Green Mill in Roseville, MN, Keys Cafe in Spring Lake Park, MN and "Maxine's" in Rice Lake, WI.
+I have (8) eight card holders in place on/at the front desks near the cashier's position at eight business places... seven are restaurants - "Applebee's" and Embers" in Fridley, MN, Baker's Square in Blaine, MN, "Cowboy Jacks" in New "Brighton, MN, Green Mill in Roseville, MN, Keys Cafe in Spring Lake Park, MN and "Maxine's" in Rice Lake, WI.
 (Rice Lake is my home town!)
-In addition there is a card holder/dispensor at the "Eye Care Center" in Fridley, MN.
+In addition there is a card holder/dispenser at the "Eye Care Center" in Fridley, MN.